How To Disable Cookies on Firefox: Windows, Mac, Android, and iOS

 Alternatively, you can manually select cookie enablement for specific websites, which may provide a better browsing experience while maintaining your data privacy to a comfortable level.

 Overall, Firefox offers a more privacy-focused browsing experience than other browsers.
-We've compiled a list of the best ad blockers for Firefox, so you can have a faster and more secure experience while using Firefox.
+We've compiled a list of the best ad blockers for Firefox to help you make a decision.

 Customizable Coverage That is Simple to Use